The conversation about Wealthy Affiliate

 Because of these issues, she decided to give Wealthy Affiliate a try as well.
 In order to compare the two programs.

-Her impressions about Wealthy Affiliate
+Impressions about Wealthy Affiliate

 According to what she has told me, she was totally blown away by what she found at Wealthy Affiliate.
-She said the training was excellent, the community was very vibrant and always active within the forums, and member support was also very responsive.
+She said the WA training was excellent, the WA community was very vibrant and always active within the forums, and member support was also very responsive.

 On top of all that the platform was built on WordPress and allowed you to create a website very easily .and quickly.
 There were tons of WordPress plugins available that you could easily add to your site to increase functionality in many areas, and over 2600 WordPress themes to choose from to give your website a look that you like.